aawad6/head-first-ooad/README.md

 * **Use Cases** details exactly what your system should do.
 * A use case has a **single goal**, but can have multiple paths to reach that goal.
 * A good use case has a **starting** and **stopping condition,** an **external initiator**, and **clear value** to the user.
-* A use case is a simply a story about how your system works.
+* A use case is simply a story about how your system works.
 * You will have at least one use case for each goal that your system must accomplish.
 * After your use cases are complete, you can refine and add to your requirements.
 * A requirements list that makes all your use cases possible is a good set of requirements.